CanDIG/candigv2-download-client/README.md

     *   `--drug-name`: Filter by one or more systemic therapy drug names.
     *   `--program-id`: Filter by one or more program IDs.

+> [!Tip]
+> Filters must be individually quoted strings.

+> [!Note]
-**Note:** If no filters are provided with `--clinical-download`, the script will attempt to download *all* clinical data available to user
+> If no filters are provided with `--clinical-download`, the script will attempt to download *all* clinical data available to user.

+> [!CAUTION]
+> Filters must match those indicated in the data portal exactly and are case-sensitive.

 **Examples:**